 What is happening in Russia today is part of a global phenomenon.
 Despite Putin’s best efforts to isolate Russia and its post-Soviet near abroad, anti-authoritarian trends in nearby regions (like the Middle East) are infiltrating.

 Russian voters, the establishment, and intellectuals sense that Putinism has already lost.
 It is now only a matter of time before events make that defeat a political reality.
-And, after Putin falls, the leaders of other authoritarian post-Soviet regimes – from Belarus’s Alexander Lukashenko and Kazakhstan’sNursultan Nazarbayev to Ukraine’s would-be Putin, Viktor Yanukovich – will not survive in power for long.
+And, after Putin falls, the leaders of other authoritarian post-Soviet regimes – from Belarus’s Alexander Lukashenko and Kazakhstan’sNursultan Nazarbayev to Ukraine’s would-be Putin, Viktor Yanukovych – will not survive in power for long.

 In fact, authoritarianism was already on the way out in the former Soviet Union, but the global economic crisis halted the process.
 Georgia was the first to oust its communist apparatchiks.
 Ukraine followed, but, owing to internal discord, Kremlin pressure, and the European Union’s indifference, the Orange Revolution was unable to deliver on the promise of democracy.
-Now Yanukovich is trying to reverse the country’s democratic gains, but he is finding it difficult, despite imprisoning many opposition leaders.
+Now Yanukovych is trying to reverse the country’s democratic gains, but he is finding it difficult, despite imprisoning many opposition leaders.

 In Moldova, a real transition to democracy has been underway for some time.
 In Kazakhstan, too, rumblings against Nazarbayev’s presidency for life are growing louder.
 Even the people of tiny South Ossetia, which the Kremlin annexed following its war with Georgia in 2008, are resisting the Putin regime’s local puppets.